- B -

 You seize the flower, its bloom is shed.

-Robert Burns, Tam o' Shanter
+Robert Burns, from Tam o' Shanter

 - Loyalty is still the same,